datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 In our experiments we're usually generating our own genomic data, but many types of analyses use reference data or you may want to use it to compare your results or annotate your data with publicly available data.
 You may also want to do a full project or set of analyses using publicly available data.
 This data is a great, and essential, resource for genomic data analysis.

 There are many repositories for public data.
 Some model organisms or fields have specific databases, and there are ones for particular types of data.
 Two of the most comprehensive public repositories are provided by the [National Center for Biotechnology Information  (NCBI)](https://www.ncbi.nlm.nih.gov) and the [European Nucleotide Archive (EMBL-EBI)](https://www.ebi.ac.uk/).
 The NCBI's [Sequence Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/sra/) is the database we will be using for this lesson, but the EMBL-EBI's Nucleic Acid Archive (ENA) is also useful.
-The general processes are the similar for any database.
+The general processes are similar for any database.

 # Accessing the original archived data

 The [sequencing dataset (from Tenaillon, *et al.* 2016) adapted for this lesson](http://www.datacarpentry.org/organization-genomics/data/) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) which is a large (~27 petabasepairs/2.7 x 10^16 basepairs as of April 2019) repository for next-generation sequence data.
 Like many NCBI databases, it is complex and mastering its use is greater than the scope of this lesson.
 Very often there will be a direct link (perhaps in the supplemental information) to where the SRA dataset can be found.
 We are only using a small part of these data, so a direct link cannot be found.
 If you have time, go through the following detailed description of finding the data we are using today (otherwise skip to the next section).

-## Locate the Run Accessory Table for the Lenski Dataset on the SRA
+## Locate the Run Selector Table for the Lenski Dataset on the SRA

 See the figures below for how information about data access is provided within the original paper.